Mugunthanraju/micropost_app/README.md

 * Deployment instructions

-* By : Mugunthan Raju
+* By : Mugunthan Raju - for learning purpose.